Correlated Structural and Optical Characterization of Hexagonal Boron Nitride: Material and Instrumental Considerations

-Figure \ref{fig:fig2} demonstrates the effect of electron beam irradiation on a representative region of Sample A over time.
-Figure \ref{fig:fig2}b shows that this region of Sample A is covered with a uniform film of residue.
+Figure \ref{fig:fig2} demonstrates the effect of electron beam irradiation in the TEM on a representative region of Sample A over time.
+The sample is initially covered with a film of residue, as seen in Figure \ref{fig:fig2}b.
 However, with prolonged exposure to the electron beam ($\sim$20 nA probe current), the residue changes in structure and density.
 Qualitatively, the residue appears to clump together and diminish over time, resulting in the lacey network of residue shown in Figure \ref{fig:fig2}d after 40 minutes of irradiation.
-Upon analyzing the changes in contamination coverage and distribution of contaminated areas by size, we found that at 0, 25, and 40 minutes, residue coverage was 23\%, 25\%, and 19\%, respectively (see Figs.~\FigSTwo\ and \FigSThree\ in the Supporting Information for a detailed description of this analysis).
-Histograms of contaminated areas reveal that the average size of contaminated follows a similar trend: average size increases between 0 and 25 minutes, then decreases (Fig.~\ref{fig:fig2}e-g).
+We quantitatively analyze the residue using an image-processing algorithm to detect regions of contamination and characterize its spatial distribution, as described in Sec.~IV of the Supporting Information.
+Figures~\ref{fig:fig2}e-g show the contamination area distributions corresponding to each image along with the overall surface coverage.
+Interestingly, we observe that both the surface coverage and mean area increase slightly over the first 25 minutes of TEM exposure, and then decrease after 40 minutes.
 The overall decrease in contamination coverage and average size between 0 and 40 minutes of irradiation shows that prolonged exposure to the electron beam has a cleaning effect, while the increase between 0 and 25 minutes implies that this effect is dose-dependent.
 It has been shown that hydrocarbons tend to diffuse across the surface of samples towards the electron beam where they are eventually polymerized and fixed in place, often covering features of interest \cite{Egerton2004RadiationSEM,Rykaczewski2007AnalysisMicroscopy}.
 On the other hand, electron irradiation can also remove material through knock-on damage, radiolysis, or charging effects \cite{Egerton2019RadiationTEM}.
-These competing phenomena explain the non-monotonic change in residue on Sample A.
+These competing phenomena can explain the non-monotonic changes we observe.